 Rome conquered Greece in 146 B.C.
 The Parthenon became a Christian church, then a Muslim mosque.
-Venetians besieged the Parthenon in 1687, leaving it in ruins.
+Venetians besieged it in 1687, leaving it in ruins.
 Lord Elgin shipped the "Elgin Marbles" to England, where they are housed in the British Museum.

 Greek architecture with its marble columns influenced public buildings in Europe and America.
 Marble statues are idealized.
 Not only are gods and goddesses perfect, but humans are given godlike form.

 The Erechtheum is a temple on the Acropolis dedicated to Athena and Poseidon.
-There was a contest between the two to determine which one would be the patron deity of Athens.
-Each was asked to offer a gift.
-Poseidon offered water, which was salty and of no use.
-Athena offered the olive tree as a symbol of peace and prosperity.
+There was a contest between them to determine which one would be the patron deity of Athens.
+Each offered a gift.
+Poseidon offered water, which was salty and of no value.
+Athena offered the olive tree as a symbol of prosperity and peace.
 She won, and Athens was named after her.

 The Erechtheum was named after Erechtheus, the legendary first king of Athens.
-The constellation Auriga the charioteer is associated with him.
+He is the constellation Auriga the charioteer.

-Porch of the Maidens - 6 marble statues that serve as columns of the Erechtheum, They are called Caryatids and face the Parthenon.
+Porch of the Maidens - 6 marble statues serve as columns of the Erechtheum, They are called Caryatids.
+They face the Parthenon.

-The Temple of Athena Nike - This is the smallest temple on the Acropolis and portrays Athena as the goddess of victory.
-It was completed in 420 B.C. during the High Classical Period.
+The Temple of Athena Nike is the smallest temple on the Acropolis and portrays Athena as the goddess of victory.
+It was completed in 420 B.C. during the classical period.

 The Temple of Zeus was dedicated to Zeus, head of the Olympian gods.

 The Theater of Dionysus was the birthplace of Greek drama and was dedicated to the god of ecstasy and wine.
-During the 5th century, the plays of tragedians Aeschylus, Euripides & Sophocles were performed there.
+During the 5th century B.C., the plays of tragedians Aeschylus, Euripides & Sophocles were performed.

 The Panathenaic Stadium was built for the Panathenaic games.
 It is the only stadium in the world made entirely of marble.
 The first modern Olympic games were held here in 1896.